When to take beta-blockers

-Although they do reduce blood pressure, beta-blockers are not used as the first choice to treat high blood pressure (hypertension).
-This is because there are other medicines that work better at reducing the complications of high blood pressure including stroke and heart attack.
+Although they do reduce blood pressure, beta-blockers aren’t used as the first choice to treat high blood pressure (hypertension).
+This is because there are other medicines which work better at reducing the complications of high blood pressure, including stroke and heart attack.

 Your doctor will usually only suggest beta-blockers as a treatment for your high blood pressure if:

 - you find you can’t tolerate other types of blood pressure medication

 - you’re a woman trying to get pregnant